Bixal/storybook-rapid-prototyping/README.md

 ### Using USWDS Static assets (images & fonts)

 > [!NOTE]
-> When using in Drupal theme, you'll need to copy over fonts/images.
+> When using in Drupal theme, you'll need to copy over USWDS fonts/images.
 This setup works specifically for StorybookJS.

 Copying markup from [USWDS components](https://designsystem.digital.gov/components/) can result in broken images.
 To fix this, simply remove the `assets` in the path.